m4ttsch/omscs-notes-notes/computer-networks/switching.md

 We start sending packets using some window `cwnd_max / 2` and increase this window additively up to `cwnd_max`.
 When we see a drop, we apply multiplicative decrease, and reduce our window - and thus our sending rate - back to `cwnd_max / 2` again.

-We’d like the sender to send a common rate `R` before and after the packet drop.
+We'd like the sender to send a common rate `R` before and after the packet drop.
 Thus:

 `cwnd_max / RTT_old = (cwnd_max / 2) / RTT_new`